arturscheiner/dgb-gitsync/README.md

 Syntax: dgb-gs [-a|l|r|s|c|d|h] params

 about pipeline stuff
-a	Add a new pipeline git repo to the git sync list
+a	Add a new pipeline to the available list
-	E.g. -> dgb-gs -a git@bitbucket.org:arturscheiner/pipeline-name.git
+	E.g. -> dgb-gs -a pipeline-name -v pipeline-major-version

+b	Bind a pipeline from the available list with a git repo
+	E.g. -> dgb-gs -b pipeline-config-name git@bitbucket.org:arturscheiner/pipeline-repo-name.git

-l	List all the pipelines configured
+l	List all the pipelines available and binded
 	E.g. -> dgb-gs -l

-r	Remove a pipeline from the pipeline list
+r	Remove a pipeline from the configured git sync list
-	E.g. -> dgb-gs -r pipeline-name
+	E.g. -> dgb-gs -b pipeline-name -v pipeline-major-version

-s	Sync a pipeline with its git repo
+s	Sync a configured pipeline with its git repo
-	E.g. -> dgb-gs -s pipeline-name
+	E.g. -> dgb-gs -s pipeline-name -v pipeline-major-version

+t	Show a configured and synched pipeline's tree
+	E.g. -> dgb-gs -t pipeline-name -v pipeline-major-version

 w	Watch and sync when a pipeline changes
-	E.g. -> dgb-gs -w pipeline-name
+	E.g. -> dgb-gs -w pipeline-name -v pipeline-major-version

 about this script
 c	Check this script deployment